VojoKovanusic/DiscontApp-spring/README.md

 Overview
 For this exam you will be building a backend for a new feature of the Discount Ascii Warehouse ecommerce platform.
 Your application will produce a list of "Popular purchases", so customers can see who else bought the same products as them.
 To complete the exam your application will need to accept HTTP requests to /api/recent_purchases/:username and respond with a list of recently purchased products, and the names of other users who recently purchased them.

 There is no frontend component to this exam, you're just building the backend.

-Other requirements
+<strong>Other requirements</strong>

 ●	your application must cache API requests so that it can respond as quickly as possible.
 ●	if a username is provided that cannot be found, the API should respond with "User with username of '{{username}}' was not found"
 Where does the data come from?